Bo Brady: Storylines

 Beginning September 2015, Bo was seen being held captive and tortured in a dirty prison, later revealed to be in Mexico.
 When Steve, with John's help, began to track him down, he was moved to an equally filthy hospital-looking facility.
 Steve, John, and Victor uncover that Bo was working with Victor to help Dr. Salinas find a cure for Caroline's Alzheimer's-type condition.
 This may have also been at the same time that he was involved in an investigation that may or may not have involved the ISA which had taken him to northern Europe.
 He was then lured by a Britta Englund-lookalike to Mexico.
 In November 2015, Bo started to blackout and experienced headaches.
 Thanks to his sister, Kayla, he underwent testing and was diagnosed with an inoperable terminal brain tumor.
 In the location of their first kiss, Bo tells Hope of his condition.
 Bo and Hope passionately repeat their wedding vows to each other as Bo becomes extremely pale and weak.
 Hope told Bo that his nephew Will was murdered last month, at which he was devastated.
 Then Bo lost consciousness and died in Hope's arms, while snow started to fall on them.

 In 2022, it is revealed that Bo had been resurrected by Megan Hathaway.
+He is brainwashed into being her henchmen and attempted to make him love her but his willpower was still strong.
+He forsakes his former life, that he doesn't remember, and embraces his heritage as a Kiriakis and attempts to follow in Victor's dark footsteps.
+Steve and Kayla fail to reach him but when he encounters Hope, his feelings for her start to resurface.
+He tries to shoot her off a cliffside, but eventually she gets him to remember her, calling her "Fancy Face".
+However, Bo is shot by Shawn, believing his mother was in danger.
+Bo lives but remains in a coma.

+In 2025, he becomes septic, but he is given a miracle drug to cure him thanks to Steve, Shawn, and John Black who dies from his wounds on this mission.
+When he wakes up, he learns of the deaths of Victor, Doug, and John, saddening him.
+However, he meets his grandchildren through Ciara, Bo and Addie, which lifts his spirits as well as reassuring Shawn that what happened on the cliff was no one's fault but Megan's.
+After saying a few words at John's memorial and reminiscing with around Salem, the couple leave for another chapter in their new life.